Vince Vaughn Arrested on Suspicion of DUI

 Vince Vaughn was arrested early on Sunday in the Los Angeles area for allegedly drunk driving and resisting arrest.

-The 48-year-old Swingers and Wedding Crashers star was stopped at a sobriety checkpoint just after 1 a.m. and taken into custody by Manhattan Beach police, reports say.
-He was booked into jail around 4 a.m. and charged with driving under the influence and for resisting, delaying or obstructing officers, a police official told CNN.
+The 48-year-old Swingers and Wedding Crashers star was stopped at a sobriety checkpoint after midnight and taken into custody by Manhattan Beach police for driving under the influence, police said in a statement to E!
+News.
+He was booked into jail around 4 a.m. and also charged with resisting, delaying or obstructing officers, a police official told CNN.

-An unidentified male passengers was also arrested on charges of obstructing officers and public intoxication, the police official told CNN.
+An unidentified male passengers was also arrested on charges of obstructing officers and public intoxication, the official said.

 Vaughn's bail was set at $5,000.
 Both he and his passenger were later released from custody.
 The actor's mug shot was later released.

-Note: UPDATE: Vince Vaughn has been charged with misdemeanor driving under the influence after he was stopped at a sobriety checkpoint in Manhattan Beach earlier this summer, the Los Angeles County District Attorney's Office confirmed to E!
-News.